Colin-b/layabase/README.md

 By providing this model to a controller class, you will automatically have flask-restplus models and arguments parsers.

-Every feature provided by a model if exposed via the controller class so that you never have to manipulate the model yourself.
+Every feature provided by a model if exposed via a controller so that you never have to manipulate the model yourself.

 ## Installation ##